ICA Internships Information for Employers

 As an employer what is my role?

 Employer support for participation in the programme is essential.
-An applicant will not be accepted onto the programme unless they have line manager and Trust support in writing.
-This support confirms that they will be released from clinical commitments for the 38 days of the programme; this includes attendance at the face to face educational days.
+An applicant will not be accepted onto the programme unless they have line manager and Trust support (lead AHP or lead Nurse) in writing.
+This support confirms that they will be released from clinical commitments for the 38 days of the programme, including 30 days of research and up to 8 days of academic study attendance at the face to face educational days.

 Employers will have an opportunity to identify clinical priorities and needs which could be addressed through the internship.